-- What they had to say: “This is a very welcome endorsement of what students, employers, schools and colleges already know – that Aston is excellent for teaching, excellent for student experience, and excellent for job prospects after graduation.” - Professor Alec Cameron, Vice Chancellor.
+- What they had to say: “This is a very welcome endorsement of what students, employers, schools and colleges already know – that Aston is excellent for teaching, excellent for student experience, and excellent for job prospects after graduation.” - Professor Alec Cameron, Vice-Chancellor.

 - Bangor fact: Bangor University is in the top 15 in the UK for student satisfaction.

 - What they had to say: “Bangor has maintained a strong commitment to the delivery of high-quality student experience for many decades.
-Not only do we link research and teaching, but we also provide personalised pastoral care, and provide variety and experimentation in our teaching and learning.” - Vice-Chancellor, Professor John G. Hughes.
+Not only do we link research and teaching, but we also provide personalized pastoral care, and provide variety and experimentation in our teaching and learning.” - Vice-Chancellor, Professor John G. Hughes.

 University of Birmingham